Ons team

 Margriet is happy to support as an independent and impartial facilitator, creating clarity and space in a confidential and safe environment.
 This allows you to explore a new direction together, a next step that everyone can move forward with.

-Anne(she/her) is a communications specialist with a passion for social change and (radical) activism.
-Her activism is particularly reflected in her work with MiGreat.
-Open borders, decolonization, migration, and anti-racism are themes she frequently engages with.
-At Stroomversnellers, she works on social media, the website, the newsletter, and other communication-related matters.
+I'm a communications specialist with a passion for social change and (radical) activism.
+My activism is particularly reflected in my work with MiGreat.
+Open borders, decolonization, migration, and anti-racism are topics I frequently engage with.

-Emma (she/they) is an experienced climate activist.
-As a core organizer of the large-scale Stop Fossil Subsidies campaign and an action trainer, she is committed to direct action and strategic change.
-Her focus lies in bringing different groups together to make the climate movement broader and more inclusive.
-This drive to connect movements led to her involvement in founding United for Climate Justice, an international network for climate justice.
+I am an experienced climate activist.
+As a core organizer of the large-scale "Stop Fossil Subsidies" campaign and an action trainer, I am committed to direct action and strategic change.
+My focus is on bringing together diverse groups to make the climate movement broader and more inclusive.
+This drive to connect movements led to my involvement in co-founding "United for Climate Justice," an international network for climate justice.
+Since September, I have been working with Stroomversnellers, primarily supporting our communication efforts and designing manuals.